ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 - **Tool use** While overlapping directly with Observing or taking memory actions, tool usage may be part of cognitive patterns (like using a `scratch-pad`) and must be considered as such.

 ### Models
 Models provide the computational core of Agents.
 Acting like a 'brain' that takes in input [prompts](#prompts), they return outputs.
-Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used to help model creation with [recurrent training](../architectures/training/recurrent.md).
+Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used to help model creation with [Recursive training](../architectures/training/recursive.md).

 ### Cognitive Architectures